-This River North Gallery District home is highly walkable to major (and minor) destinations downtown (a WalkScore of 95)!
+This vintage (125 year old) River North Gallery District home is highly walkable to major (and minor) destinations downtown (a WalkScore of 98)!
 Extremely convenient to transit as well (a TransitScore of 100)!
 Even quite bikeable, with Divvy bike share station a block away (and a cycle score of 77, and I bike to work)!

 Our quiet spare room is in a two-bedroom, one-bath home in a well-maintained vintage walk-up building in the River North Gallery District filled with restaurants, nightclubs and, or course, galleries.
 We are walking distance to most of downtown Chicago (I walk to work in the Loop), and with excellent transit access to the rest of the City.
 Our visitors get the best of a local experience!
 Our great reviews show people have loved it so far, so we're sure you will too!
 As always we still ask no cleaning fee.

 With these new additions, we think for location, convenience, comfort and price we offer the best value in the city!
 There is no additional charge for a second person - couples (straight, gay or platonic) are welcome.

 Both passes above also include other discounts to area attractions